cs573-22s/a1-ghd3/README.md

         - Cheer words appear in random colors
         - The winning rectangles are then encircled with the respective colors as mentioned in the legend.

+Technical Achievements:
+1. Path tracing for the border of the legend
+2. Random colors being used for the cheer words

+Design Achievements:
+1. The medal circles only appear after the race is over.
+2. The path traced for the border of the legend smoothly joins over
+3. Almost all the elements appear together once the button is clicked except for the ones which are needed for understanding.